janhq/jan/docs/docs/guides/06-using-extensions/02-import-extensions.md

 ![Manual Installation](./assets/02-import-extensions.gif)

-If you want to build your own extension, please refer to [Developer Guide - Build Your First Extension](/developer/build-extension/your-first-extension/).
+If you want to build your own extension, please refer to the [Build Your First Extension | Developer Documentation](/developer/build-extension/your-first-extension/).